11 Flexibility Influences For Combat Sports

 Why Increased Flexibility Can Make You More Powerful And Quicker

-As a result of something dubbed the stretch-shortening cycle, your physique has the capability to momentarily hold and employ the tension produced by instantaneous muscle stretching.
+As a result of something dubbed the stretch-shortening cycle, your physique can momentarily hold and employ the tension produced by instantaneous muscle stretching.
 An extremely straightforward explanation of the stretch-shortening cycle compares it to an elastic rubber band.
 When you extend the band, it becomes tight and prepared to burst back with power when unleashed.
 The more flexible the elastic object is and the further away you can stretch it, the more power it will render when fired.

 In your muscles, the method is a little more involved, though established on the exact principle.
 When a muscle extends quickly, it accumulates a supply of potential kinetic energy, which can then be supplied much more efficiently and with less consumption of work than a basic concentric squeeze.